A lot or a little?

 What's the story?

-After the events of Underworld (2003) and Underworld: Evolution (2006), humans discover the existence of vampires and lycans and begin "cleansing."
+After the events of Underworld (2003) and Underworld: Evolution (2006), humans discover the existence of vampires and lycans and begin "cleansing" in UNDERWORLD AWAKENING.
 Selene (Kate Beckinsale) is captured, and her lover Michael is presumably dead.
 When she wakes up, she's shocked to find out that it's 12 years later and that the few surviving vampires and lycans have gone underground.
 She's even more shocked to discover that she has a daughter, Eve (India Eisley), a natural-born vampire-lycan hybrid.
 Eve has now come of age, growing up in a lab without knowing her mother.
 Unfortunately, after she escapes, the girl's disappearance draws the unwanted attention of angry lycans.
 With the help of Detective Sebastian (Michael Ealy), Selene must figure out why.

 Is it any good?

 Beckinsale still looks great in her black vinyl and leather suit, but her character has no depth; in one scene she says, "my heart isn't cold ... it's broken," but we can't tell the difference.
 Other characters, such as the human police detective, don't seem to belong at all.
-The film's visual effects are below average, which renders the digital lycans/werewolves completely ineffective.
+The visual effects in Underworld Awakening are below average, which renders the digital lycans/werewolves completely ineffective.
 On the plus side, Swedish co-directors Mans Marlind and Bjorn Stein have at least ordered up a nice-looking set.

 Families can talk about Underworld Awakening's violence.
 Why do you think it's so graphic?
 Is that part of the appeal of a film like this?
 What would the movie be like if it toned down the blood and gore?